nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 During this time, no other I/O tasks can make progress.

 It would be nice to have a mechanism to pause/resume a function waiting for external I/O **without** occupying a thread while waiting for data to arrive.
-That's what async I/O gives us, and the easiest way to implement it using modern C++ are coroutines.
+That's what async I/O gives us, and an elegant way to implement it using modern C++ are coroutines.
 They enable us to suspend and resume running functions while **preserving** their state.
 Internally, the compiler rewrites coroutines to state machines to make this work.
 C++20 introduced three new keywords, namely `co_await`, `co_yield` and `co_return`.